RenaudDev/FathersProject/content/notes/St. Ignatius Of Antioch.md

 ---
-title: "Ignatius Of Antioch"
+title: "St. Ignatius Of Antioch"
 enableToc: true
 ---
-# St. Ignatius Of Antioch

 ## Who is St. Ignatius of Antioch?
 {{< youtube wdeizCtkxZo >}}